 Dandeli-Anshi Tiger Reserve is famous for bird watching, white water river rafting, trekking, nature camps and Wilderness.
 White water rafting adventures are unique in India to Dandeli-Anshi Tiger Reserve.
 Kavala Cave Kavaleshwar Temple is another attraction here in the Tiger Reserve forests.

-How Do I Go To Kali Tiger Reserve, home to the Bengal tiger?
+How Do I Go To Kali Tiger Reserve or Dandeli Wildlife Sanctuary?

 Kali Tiger Reserve, home to the Bengal tiger, is accessible from Dandeli town.
 Alnavar is the nearest railway station to Dandeli town at around 32 kilometers away.
 Londa, , Dharwar and Hubli are other major nearby railway stations to Kali Tiger Reserve.

-Karwar city, district headquarters, is at a distance of around 105 kilometers.
+Karwar city, the district headquarters, is at a distance of around 105 kilometers.
 Karwar railway station is on the Konkan railway line.
-Hubli Airport is the nearest airport to Kali Project Tiger reserve at 78 kilometers away.
+Hubli Airport is the nearest airport to Kali Project Tiger reserve, at around 78 kilometers away.